mchenggit/kabanero-event/architecture/README.md

 #### Kabanero Internals

-Upon receipt of an event from Github, the Kabanero listener posts the event to the sourceRepository topic. **TBD**: list of event types and their content
+Upon receipt of a PullRequest event from Github, the Kabanero listener posts a Github PullRequest event to the SourceRepository topic.

-The SourceRepository consumer listens for events on the SourceRepository topic.
+A built-in SourceRepository consumer listens for events on the SourceRepository topic.
 - It matches the repository URL to the repositories that have been configured.
 - It finds all the actions it is capable of handling for the event.
 In this case, the action is for starting a Tekton run
 - It creates the Tekton Resources for the run, and starts the run.